Q-CHOP: Quantum constrained Hamiltonian optimization: Numerical experiments

 Solving MIS with an adiabatic quantum algorithm was previously considered in the work that inspired Q-CHOP \cite{yu2021quantum}.
 Indeed, we show in Appendix \ref{sec:equiv} that solving MIS with Q-CHOP is equivalent to running the algorithm in Ref.~\cite{yu2021quantum} with $\lambda=-4$ and $T=4N^2$.
 However, the algorithm in Ref.~\cite{yu2021quantum} provides little insight into the choice $\lambda$, which is identified with $-\d_t\varphi/4 = \lambda^{-1}$ in their work.
 As a specific example, Ref.~\cite{yu2021quantum} does not discuss the fact that making $\abs{\d_t\varphi}$ too large ($\abs{\lambda}$ too small) makes the algorithm for MIS fail due to population leakage outside of the feasible subspace.
 In contrast, the formalism of Q-CHOP makes clear from Eq.~\eqref{eq:p_feas} that one should choose $\abs{\lambda} \sim N$.
 The Q-CHOP formalism additionally clarifies that choosing $\d_t\varphi>0$ ($\lambda<0$) makes these algorithms track the state of \emph{maximal} energy within the feasible subspace, making them more vulnerable to mixing with non-feasible states.
 Finally, while Ref.~\cite{yu2021quantum} simulated their algorithm for MIS, they provided no comparison to alternative quantum algorithms.

-To evaluate Q-CHOP on MIS and to compare its performance to that of SAA, we consider random (Erd\H{o}s-R\'enyi) graphs $G(N,p)$ with $N$ vertices and edge-creation probability $p=0.3$.
-Figure \ref{fig:MIS-summary} summarizes simulation results from solving MIS with Q-CHOP and the SAA on random graphs for different qubit numbers $N$ and quantum runtimes $T$.
-The primary takeaway from these results is that Q-CHOP not only outperforms the SAA in finding high-quality solutions on average (measured by the approximation ratio $r$), but also finds the optimal solution with significantly higher probability (measured by the projector $P_\opt$).
-The probability of finding an optimal solution also grows much faster with respect to the quantum runtime $T$ when solving MIS with Q-CHOP as opposed to the SAA.
-Moreover, for Q-CHOP the probability of finding an optimal solution remains roughly constant with respect to $N$ when $T\sim N^2$, whereas for the SAA this probability decays with $N$.
-For the SAA, a linear regression test rejects the null hypothesis of constant $\bk{P_\opt}$ with respect to $N$ (at $T=2\pi N^2$) with a $p$-value of $6\times10^{-4}$ (in favor of a negative slope), whereas for Q-CHOP, the null hypothesis is rejected with $p$-value of $0.01$ in favor of a positive slope.
+To evaluate Q-CHOP on MIS and to compare its performance to that of SQAA, we consider random (Erdos-R\'enyi) graphs $G(N,p)$ with $N$ vertices and edge-creation probability $p=0.3$.
+Figure \ref{fig:MIS-summary} summarizes simulation results from solving MIS with Q-CHOP and the SQAA on random graphs for different qubit numbers $N$ and quantum runtimes $T$.
+The primary takeaway from these results is that Q-CHOP not only outperforms the SQAA in finding high-quality solutions on average (measured by the in-constraint approximation ratio $\bk{r}$), but also finds the optimal solution with significantly higher probability (measured by the projector $P_\opt$).
+The probability of finding an optimal solution also grows much faster with respect to the quantum runtime $T$ when solving MIS with Q-CHOP as opposed to the SQAA.
+Moreover, for Q-CHOP the probability of finding an optimal solution remains roughly constant with respect to $N$ when $T\sim N^2$, whereas for the SQAA this probability decays with $N$.
+For the SQAA, a linear regression test rejects the null hypothesis of constant $\bk{P_\opt}$ with respect to $N$ (at $T=2\pi N^2$) with a $p$-value of $6\times10^{-4}$ (in favor of a negative slope), whereas for Q-CHOP, the null hypothesis is rejected with $p$-value of $0.01$ in favor of a positive slope.
 While the utility of a linear regression test is limited for a quantity that is bounded on the interval $[0, 1]$, it illustrates the statistical significance of the trend observed in Figure \ref{fig:MIS-summary}.
-Definitively disambiguating this trend from a finite-size effect requires more extensive numerical investigation, and may provide an interesting opportunity for finding asymptotic separations between Q-CHOP and SAA performance.
+Definitively disambiguating this trend from a finite-size effect requires more extensive numerical investigation, and may provide an interesting opportunity for finding asymptotic separations between Q-CHOP and SQAA performance.